 Progress and Burnout?

-Progress is a word I never linked to burnout recovery until I ended up with a burnout earlier this year.
+Progress.
+A word I never linked to burnout recovery until I ended up with one earlier this year (2022).

 Progress was lacking at first, requiring faith.
-Progress was bumpy afterwards, requiring acceptance.
-Progress has become clearer as I look back, providing hope.
+Progress was bumpy afterward, requiring acceptance.
+Progress has become clearer as I look back, providing hope

-In this blog post I aim to share my burnout recovery process so far, from March to November this year.
+In this blog post, I aim to share my burnout recovery process so far, from March to November 2022.
 Hoping that it informs and inspires you for your own process or that of those close to you.

-It has become quite long, so I have tried to make it as organized as possible, so you can skim and skip to the parts that resonate.
+As it has become quite long, I have tried to make it as organized as possible so you can skim and skip to the parts that resonate.

 This is not a psychological or professional description, I am also taking off my ‘coach cap’ here.
 My intention is to share with you from the heart about some stops along this journey, in the same way that travelers in a foreign country would exchange travel tips. 😉